-To keep the carpets in the halls and classrooms in good condition, food and beverages may be consumed only in the parts of the building that are not carpeted.
+To keep the carpets in the halls and classrooms in good condition, food and beverages may be consumed only in the kitchen.
+Students are permitted to have a water bottle in class.
+No other drinks are allowed outside the kitchen.
 Do not keep open packages of food or beverages in your lockers or the refrigerator.